-c.
-Attach the form to the service option element of your choice.

-For details, see Define a Service Option Element (see page 179).

-6. As a CA Service Catalog user, complete a request for that service and verify that the form works as planned.
+- c.
+Attach the form to the service option element of your choice. - For details, see Define a Service Option Element. - 6.
+As a CA Service Catalog user, complete a request for that service and verify that the form works as planned.

-For details, see Shop from the Catalog (see page 564).
+For details, see Shop from the Catalog (see page 656).